-1. Has passed the CPA examination.

-2. Has graduated from an educational institution at the level of junior college or above, and has completed a combined total of at least ten credits of coursework in subjects related to accounting, auditing, taxation, or computer science.
-3. Has passed a senior or junior civil service examination for accounting or auditing officials.
-4. Has worked in the field of accounting or auditing for two or more years after graduation from a senior vocational school for commerce.
-Within ten days after the end of each half fiscal year, any hiring or dismissal of assistants involved in attestation work shall be reported by a CPA firm to the national federation for recordation.
-Article 19 order to safeguard the interests of the general public and promote the good of society, the competent authority may dispatch personnel to inspect the operations and operations-related financial status of a CPA firm that has been approved to provide attestation services to public companies.
-A CPA firm may not avoid, impede, or refuse to cooperate with such an inspection.
-Section 2 Single-person, co-location, and joint CPA firms Article 20 A CPA may act individually in establishing a single-person CPA firm, or two or more CPAs may act together either as co-located practitioners in organizing a co-location CPA firm or as partners in organizing a joint CPA firm, to engage in CPA practice.
-A person joining a co-location or joint CPA firm shall possess the qualifications of a registered CPA.
-CPAs who establish a joint CPA firm shall include the words "joint CPA firm" in the firm's name.
-A single-person or co-location CPA firm may not use a name that would cause persons to misidentify it as a joint or incorporated CPA firm.
-Single-person CPA firms, co-location CPA firms, and joint CPA firms may, as operations require, carry professional liability insurance.
-The term "co-location CPA firm" in the paragraph 1 means a form of business that is run together by co-located practitioners who accept business separately and assume liabilities separately.
-Article 21 A CPA who establishes a CPA firm in accordance with the provisions of the preceding article shall satisfy each of the following requirements: 1.
-Holds the qualifications of a CPA with practice registration.
-2. Has not been disciplined by suspension from practice, or the period of suspension from practice has expired and the CPA's practice registration was not voided or revoked.
-Article 22 CPAs establishing a joint CPA firm shall enter into a partnership contract expressly setting forth the following matters: 1.
-The name of the firm.
-2. The full name and occupational title of the firm's responsible person.
-3. A description of the practice to be handled by the firm.
-4. The full names of the partners.
-5. The authorized capital, and each partner's capital contribution.

-6. The ratios for sharing of profits and losses among the partners.
+1. The name of the firm.

-7. The distribution of voting rights.
-8. The procedures for adoption of resolutions at partners' meetings.
-9. The procedures for entry and withdrawal of partners, grounds for withdrawal, and related rights and obligations.
-10. The procedures for merger and dissolution, and grounds for dissolution.
-11. The right to ownership of working papers and related documents, and procedures for borrowing and inspection thereof.
-12. The date on which the contract is entered into.
+- 2. The full name and occupational title of the firm's responsible person. - 3.
+A description of the practice to be handled by the firm. - 4.
+The full names of the partners. - 5.
+The authorized capital, and each partner's capital contribution. - 6.
+The ratios for sharing of profits and losses among the partners. - 7.
+The distribution of voting rights. - 8.
+The procedures for adoption of resolutions at partners' meetings. - 9.
+The procedures for entry and withdrawal of partners, grounds for withdrawal, and related rights and obligations. - 10.
+The procedures for merger and dissolution, and grounds for dissolution. - 11.
+The right to ownership of working papers and related documents, and procedures for borrowing and inspection thereof. - 12.
+The date on which the contract is entered into.

 A stipulation regarding sharing of profits and losses as set forth in subparagraph 6 of the preceding paragraph may not provide for exemption from the liability set forth in Article 681 of the Civil Code.

-Article 23 A joint CPA firm is not subject to the provisions of the Civil Code set forth in Article 673, paragraph 2 of Article 674, Article 683, the proviso in subparagraph 1 of Article 687, or Article 688.
-Section 3 Incorporated CPA firms Article 24 CPAs may establish an incorporated CPA firm to engage in CPA practice.
+A joint CPA firm is not subject to the provisions of the Civil Code set forth in Article 673, paragraph 2 of Article 674, Article 683, the proviso in subparagraph 1 of Article 687, or Article 688.

+Section 3 Incorporated CPA firms

+CPAs may establish an incorporated CPA firm to engage in CPA practice.

 A person joining an incorporated CPA firm as a shareholder shall possess the qualifications of a CPA with practice registration.

 CPAs who establish an incorporated CPA firm shall include the words "incorporated CPA firm" in the firm's name.

 The minimum capital of an incorporated CPA firm shall be prescribed by the competent authority.

-Article 25 To be established, an incorporated CPA firm shall meet the following conditions: 1.
-Has at least three shareholders who possess the qualifications of a CPA with practice registration.
-2. Has capital equal to or greater than the minimum capital prescribed by the competent authority pursuant to the provisions of paragraph 4 of the preceding article.
+To be established, an incorporated CPA firm shall meet the following conditions:

+- 1. Has at least three shareholders who possess the qualifications of a CPA with practice registration. - 2.
+Has capital equal to or greater than the minimum capital prescribed by the competent authority pursuant to the provisions of paragraph 4 of the preceding article.

 A CPA may not serve as a promoter of an incorporated CPA firm if he or she has been disciplined by suspension from practice and the period of suspension has not yet expired, or if his practice registration has been voided or revoked.

-Article 26 To establish an incorporated CPA firm, the promoters referred to in subparagraph 1 of paragraph 1 of the preceding article shall unanimously agree on and adopt articles of incorporation and then apply to the competent authority for approval of registration, submitting application documents, the articles of incorporation, documentary proof of compliance with the provisions of the preceding article and Article 31, and any other documents that the competent authority may require.
+To establish an incorporated CPA firm, the promoters referred to in subparagraph 1 of paragraph 1 of the preceding article shall unanimously agree on and adopt articles of incorporation and then apply to the competent authority for approval of registration, submitting application documents, the articles of incorporation, documentary proof of compliance with the provisions of the preceding article and Article 31, and any other documents that the competent authority may require.

 After the establishment of an incorporated CPA firm has been registered, if there is any change to the firm's name, address, capital, chairperson, or a director, or in the event of merger, dissolution, suspension of business operations, resumption of business operations, establishment of a branch, or any other matter prescribed by the competent authority, the competent authority shall be contacted within ten days of the date when the matter occurs in order to amend the registration or apply for registration.
-The particulars of a registration as set forth in the preceding paragraph shall be made public by the competent authority.
+The particulars of a registration as set forth in the preceding paragraph

 After the establishment of an incorporated CPA firm has been registered, particulars that should have been registered but were not, and matters that were registered and subsequently changed but not amended, shall not be effective as against third parties.
-Article 27